-Since the public consultation process of 2021, the following has taken place:
+Since the public consultation process of 2021, the following has taken place

-- The General Laws Amendment Act, as indicated earlier, was published and the original bill was amended to reflect those changes, relating to beneficial ownership. - The original Bill was amended to the Companies Amendment Bill, 2023, taking into account a number of public representation; and - A new Bill was developed, namely a Companies Second Amendment Bill, 2023.
+- The General Laws Amendment Act, as indicated earlier, was published and the original bill was amended to reflect those changes, relating to beneficial ownership. - The original Bill was amended to the Companies Amendment Bill, 2023, taking account of a public representation - A new Bill was developed, namely a 'Companies Second Amendment Bill, 2023'.
 This Bill arises from a separate process, namely the findings of the Judicial Commission into State Capture (Zondo Commission), and the background thereto as well as the details of the proposed changes will be covered in a later part of this presentation.